-This diagram tracks the changes in the two metrics associated with the community spread of COVID-19: the test-based positivity and the number of case per 100,000, both of which are calculated over a weekly period (Sunday-Saturday).
-Positivity started to rise in July with cases following after the 4th of July, and both cases and positivity increased rapidly after July 18th, coinciding with the increasing levels of the delta variant in the population.
-After weeks of increases, cases and positivity have declined during the week of Aug.
-29th, but are still at very high levels.
-Please note that the OHA report is delayed due to the holiday, so Marion County values are estimates, and the Oregon value is from the last published report.
+This diagram tracks the changes in the two metrics associated with the community spread of COVID-19: the test-based positivity and the number of cases per 100,000, both of which are calculated over a weekly period (Sunday-Saturday).
+Positivity and positivity started to rise in early July, coinciding with the increasing levels of the delta variant in the population.
+This week's values are similar to those of 8/29, and vary little from last weeks, suggesting a plateau.